Regions and Zones

 Each region is fully independent.
 Although zones are self-contained, they are connected to all other zones in the same region.

-Regions are fully isolated from one another, which provides the most fault-tolerance and stability possible in the event of a malfunction or failure.
+Regions are fully isolated from one another, which provides the best possible level of fault-tolerance and stability in the event of failures.

 In the selected region, you can view virtual machines and volumes for a specific zone or all zones.

 Regions are isolated from one another, and resources in different locations are not automatically copied to other regions.

 All connections between the regions are made over the Internet, which is why an adequate encryption method must be used to protect the data.

 Data between the regions is transferred at the Internet data transfer speed.

 Local networks of virtual machines located in different availability zones can be combined in one region.
 For example, you can configure the backup of data and applications for exchanging data at high speed and create a fault-tolerant system protected from Internet outages or equipment failures.

 Availability zones are isolated region segments hosted on separate racks and equipment.
 All network resources in a region are public.
 We do not put any restrictions on connecting servers in different zones in a local network.

 Note: different CPUs may be provided in different zones.
 Their performance and prices may vary.
 Please see our website for details.